elimisteve/website/app/_carousel_items/02-ghost.md

 title:       "Ghost"
 icon:        <i class="fo-ghost"></i>
 link:        "http://ghost.org"
-description: "Ghost is a simple, powerful publishing platform that allows you to share"
+description: "Ghost is a simple, powerful publishing platform that allows you to share content"
 ---